Online Bachelor’s Degrees in Family and Human Development

 Pennsylvania State University

-Students in Pennsylvania State University’s online bachelor of science program in human development and family studies learn how an individual develops from birth to old age, how communities and families influence these processes, and how to apply this knowledge to develop interventions that improve people’s lives through hands-on coursework.
+Students in Pennsylvania State University’s online bachelor of science program in human development and family studies learn how an individual develops from birth to old age, how communities and families influence these processes, and how to apply this knowledge with interventions that improve people’s lives through hands-on coursework.

-Comprising 120 credits, the program includes courses such as introduction to human development and family studies; values and ethics in health and human development professions; human development and family studies interventions; empirical inquiry in human development; family relationships; adolescent development; infant and child development; and resolving human development and family problems.
-Notably, students will complete an internship alongside their online coursework.
+Comprising 120 credits, the program includes courses such as introduction to human development and family studies, values and ethics in health and human development professions, human development and family studies interventions, empirical inquiry in human development, family relationships, adolescent development, infant and child development, and resolving human development and family problems.
+Students must also complete an internship alongside their online coursework.

 Graduates will be ready to take up positions such as child development teachers, family resource coordinators, child welfare workers, social services assistants, elder care assistants, and youth services specialists, among others.